ruitang2create/threads_personality_analysis/README.md

 pip install -r requirements.txt
 ```

-5. Set up your Twitter Developer credentials (API key, API secret key, Access token, and Access token secret) in `utils/twitter_api.py`.
-This will allow the app to fetch Twitter user information and tweets.

 ## How to Run

 1. After completing the setup instructions, run the Streamlit app using the following command: